NumEconCopenhagen/projects-2024-simon-katrine/dataproject/README.md

 ``pip install pandas-datareader``
 ``pip install git+https://github.com/alemartinello/dstapi``

-The results from the project is that there is no clear correlation between unemployment rate and inflation (or expected inflation)
+We find that there is no clear correlation between unemployment rate and inflation, and therefore the Phillips Curve do not allign with the empirical data from the period 2007-2023.